transistor1/chrome/README.md

 You will then be prompted for your sudo password to run the Docker container.
 You will get some warnings on startup, but you can safely close them.

+Once you have created the start.sh file, the next time you wish to run Chrome, you would just need to run `./start.sh`.

 I use a symlink in my $PATH to the start.sh so I can start it more easily.